 Herndon home prices are not only among the most expensive in Virginia, but Herndon real estate also consistently ranks among the most expensive in America.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Herndon is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Herndon is a town of professionals, service providers, and managers.
-There are especially a lot of people living in Herndon who work in management occupations (11.85%), sales jobs (9.60%), and food service (8.97%).
+Overall, Herndon is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Herndon who work in management occupations (10.90%), computer science and math (10.71%), and office and administrative support (9.97%).

 Also of interest is that Herndon has more people living here who work in computers and math than 95% of the places in the US.

 Herndon is an extremely ethnically-diverse town.
 The people who call Herndon home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Herndon, accounting for 36.22% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Herndon residents report their race to be White, followed by Asian.
-Herndon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.45% of the town’s residents.
-Important ancestries of people in Herndon include Irish, English, African, and Italian.
+Important ancestries of people in Herndon include English, Irish, African, and Italian.

 The most common language spoken in Herndon is English.
 Other important languages spoken here include Spanish and Urdu.